Venezuela buckles under massive power, communications outage

-Many of the few shops that were open were only accepting cash because without electricity and the internet they couldn’t process debit card payments, a common method of doing transactions in Venezuela since hyperinflation transformed the bolivar into one of the world’s most worthless currencies.
+While electricity returned to some parts of Caracas nearly 24 hours after lights, phones and the internet stopped working, several other populous cities remained in the dark as evening approached.

-“I’m desperate,” said Maria Isabel Garcia, a 39-year-old office worker who hadn’t been able to cook anything for her three young children.
-She had planned to buy empanadas but had no cash because the bank didn’t have any when she went there on Thursday.
+“I’m desperate,” said Maria Isabel Garcia, a 39-year-old office worker who hadn’t been able to buy food for her three young children because she wasn’t able to take money out of the bank on Thursday.

-Another Caracas resident who is diabetic was searching for ice to preserve his limited supply of insulin medication.
+The blackout marked another harsh blow to a country paralyzed by turmoil as the power struggle between Venezuelan President Nicolas Maduro and opposition leader Juan Guaido stretches into its second month and economic hardship grows.

+Venezuelans struggling to put food on the table worried that the few items in their fridges would spoil.
+One hospital advocate reported there were at least two confirmed deaths due to the outage: A baby in a neonatal unit and a patient at the children’s hospital.
+Venezuelans with chronic conditions liked diabetes searched for ice to preserve their limited supplies of medicines.

-The blackout promptly became a point of dispute between President Nicolas Maduro, who blamed sabotage engineered by the “imperialist United States,” and U.S.-backed opposition leader Juan Guaido, who said state corruption and mismanagement that have left the electrical grid in shambles were the cause.
-Guaido, the leader of Venezuela’s National Assembly, returned from a Latin American tour to Venezuela on Monday in order to escalate his campaign to topple Maduro and hold elections.
+The blackout promptly became a point of dispute between Maduro, who blamed sabotage engineered by the “imperialist United States,” and U.S.-backed opposition leader Juan Guaido, who said state corruption and mismanagement that have left the electrical grid in shambles were the cause.
+Guaido, the leader of Venezuela’s National Assembly, returned from a Latin American tour to Venezuela on Monday in order to escalate his campaign to topple Maduro and hold elections and called for new protests on Saturday.

-Those who have left Venezuela include many with valuable energy expertise, and the government’s allegations of a saboteurs’ plot was met with skepticism by many in Caracas.
+Many of the more than 3.4 million Venezuelans who have fled thus far left with valuable skills— including energy expertise — and the government’s allegations of a saboteurs’ plot was met with skepticism by many in Caracas.

 “They always say the same thing,” said Carlos Ramos, an economist who was waiting to see a doctor outside the darkened lobby of a Caracas hospital.

 Elsewhere in the city, Dr. Luz Ardila Suarez, a gynecologist, said many staffers at the hospital where she works were still on the job Friday morning because they couldn’t get home the previous night.
-She said the hospital generators had enough fuel for another day or two and that she was especially worried about patients in intensive care.
+Like other hospitals, she said the facility was relying on generators but only had enough fuel for another day or two and that she was especially worried about patients in intensive care.

 “There are patients who are connected to machines,” Suarez said.
 “And of course, there’s no water.”

+Dr. Julio Castro, one of the leaders of the non-profit Doctors for Health, reported on Twitter that about half of 23 hospitals surveyed were grappling with failing generators.

-The director of CODEVIDA, a coalition of Venezuelan health advocacy groups, reported that thousands of dialysis patients were going without treatment as a result of the blackout.
-While some hospitals were able to rely on back-up power sources, others were dark.
+Another health advocacy group, CODEVIDA, reported that thousands of dialysis patients were going without treatment as a result of the outage.
+Advocates were particularly concerned about patients who rely on respirators and the lack of air conditioning in several hospitals, which is needed to keep facilities cool in order to prevent the spread of bacteria.

 By early Friday afternoon, residents and pro-government state broadcaster VTV reported that power was returning to parts of Caracas.
 Traffic lights in several neighborhoods were back on, while at one office building the electricity flickered to life and then turned off.

-Guaido and Maduro, whose chief backers are Russia and Cuba, planned rival demonstrations on Saturday as they seek to energize supporters.
+Guaido and Maduro, whose chief backers are Russia and Cuba, planned rival demonstrations as they seek to energize supporters.

 “The electricity war declared and directed by the imperialist United States against our people will be overcome!”
 Maduro wrote on Twitter.

 The state-owned electricity operator blamed the outage on an act of “sabotage” at the Guri Dam, one of the world’s largest hydroelectric stations and the cornerstone of Venezuela’s electrical grid.
-Information Minister Jorge Rodriguez described it as a “cyber” attack intended to derail the whole system.
+Information Minister Jorge Rodriguez described it as a cyberattack on the dam’s operating system which signals to machines whether to boost or diminish power based on capacity and demand.

-Venezuelan Defense Minister Vladimir Padrino Lopez echoed the official line, saying there had been a “new aggression” against the country’s power system that was aimed at destabilizing the country.
-The leadership of the security forces has remained loyal to Maduro despite appeals from the opposition to turn against him.
+“By attacking the automated control system, the machines stop as a protective mechanism,” he said.

 “Maduro’s policies bring nothing but darkness,” Pompeo wrote on social media.
 “No food.
 No medicine.
 Now, no power.
 Next, no Maduro.”